api3dao/oev-docs/docs/oev/overview/oev-network.md

 | Api3ServerV1    | [0x709944a48cAf83535e43471680fDA4905FB3920a](https://oev.explorer.api3.org/address/0x709944a48cAf83535e43471680fDA4905FB3920a) |
 | OevAuctionHouse | [0x34f13A5C0AD750d212267bcBc230c87AEFD35CC5](https://oev.explorer.api3.org/address/0x34f13A5C0AD750d212267bcBc230c87AEFD35CC5) |

+### Api3ServerV1

+The Api3ServerV1 contract powers dAPIs on the OEV Network, which are used in OevAuctionHouse to compute collateral and protocol fee from the bid amounts.
+Note, that this chain is not listed on the API3 market, because OEV Network is primarily intended to be used for the OEV auctions.

-## OevAuctionHouse
+### OevAuctionHouse

 The implementation of the audited OevAuctionHouse contract is publicly available [here](https://github.com/api3dao/contracts/blob/main/contracts/api3-server-v1/OevAuctionHouse.sol).

-Winners of OEV auctions must include their payment within the transaction that updates the data feed, ensuring immediate value return to the dApp.
-After the feed is updated, the winner needs to post a proof of doing so (the transaction hash) to the OEV Network.
+Winners of OEV auctions must submit their payment before updating the data feed and capturing OEV.
+In practice, searchers are expected to do these steps atomically, ensuring immediate value return to the dApp.

+After making the payment, the winner needs to post a proof of doing so (the transaction hash) to the OEV Network.
 This proof is then validated and the reserved collateral of the searcher is released, while the [protocol fee](/oev/searchers/collateral-protocol-fee) is deducted.

 The contract is designed to work together with an off-chain component that can